Wrap Text in Excel (Table of Contents)

-If adjacent column cell to the right, contains any text or numeric data, then the text string will be cut off at the cell border.
+If the adjacent column cell to the right contains any text or numeric data, then the text string will be cut off at the cell border.

 This large amount of text needs to be stored in spreadsheets and should fit in a cell.

 As we can rectify the above two situations, either by just making the column wider at the border of the cell, where you can adjust manually or by doing just double click at the column border to automatically expand the column to fit the long text.

 Both these options don’t work out when you have a huge number of columns & its text data to display.

 It is possible to manually or automatically wrap the text (Explained in examples).
 It is a better option to wrap the text in the cells that have more text content.

 Wrap Text is a feature in an excel spreadsheet that wraps or fits the text contents within a cell.